MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ::: zone-end

-Parse the paginated results of the query by using an asynchornous `for await` loop on the paginated set of `entities`.
+Parse the paginated results of the query by using an asynchronous `for await` loop on the paginated set of `entities`.

 ::: zone pivot="programming-language-ts"